Glyphack/Glyphack/content/blog/huec/index.md

 The lamp checks the checksum to verify if the alarm is valid or not.
 Which means if I just use repeat this with any configuration I want it's not going to work.

-After spending some time on it I decided to come up with another solution to control alarms.
+After spending some time on it[^3] I decided to come up with another solution to control alarms.
 My goal was to have an alarm that repeats every day.
 What if I can just change the activate byte of the alarm and it would be enabled every day?